Can Massachusetts Employers Require Flu Shots or Face Masks?

-This definitely will not work if an employee objects on religious grounds.
+First, your employer may not be able to force you to get a flu shot if you object on legitimate religious grounds.
 Federal and state law prohibit discrimination on religious grounds.
 They also both require employers to make reasonable accommodations to workplace policies to accommodate employees’ religious beliefs.
-Failing to modify a mandatory-flu-shot policy due to someone’s religious objection is a problem zone.
+Failing to modify a mandatory flu shot policy due to someone’s religious objection is a problem zone.
 In January 2018, a hospital in North Carolina settled a claim for $89,000 with Christian and Muslim employees who were fired after refusing to get a flu shot based on their religious beliefs.

 Employers will have more leeway in this regard if an employee objects on non-religious grounds.
 But, courts have consistently held that what is and is not a “religion” is something they are “ill suited” to judge.
 As a result, courts have recognized that non-traditional faiths are entitled to be recognized as “religions” for discrimination purposes.
 This includes the Church of Body Modification, for example, but not the Church of the Divine Flying Spaghetti Monster.

 Second, your employer may not be able to force you to get a flu shot if you object because you suffer from a disability.
 Federal and state laws also require employers to provide reasonable accommodations to disabled employees, something that may require a modification to a mandatory flu shot policy.
 A court in West Virginia recently decided a case where an employee with a latex allergy was fired for refusing to get a flu shot.
 The employer won that case because the employee refused to get a latex-free shot.

 Can my Massachusetts employer Force Employees to wear a mask if they refuse a flu shot?